 In these plays, the ghosts are a form of spectral punishment; the punishment of a guilty Conscience.

 Shakespearean Friendly Ghosts

-The only friendly Shakespearean ghosts appear in Shakespeare’s play Cymbeline and these ghosts are the that appear before the God Jupiter to plead for their descendant, Posthumous Leonidas.
-They beg Jupiter, the most powerful Roman god to end Posthumous’ suffering.
+The only friendly Shakespearean ghosts appear in Shakespeare’s play Cymbeline and these ghosts appear before the god Jupiter to plead for their descendant, Posthumous Leonidas.
+They beg Jupiter, the most powerful Roman god, to end Posthumous’ suffering.